Our Mission

 Conflict Reduction

-Providing depredation compensation and promoting stockmanship and humane deterrents to avoid, minimize, and mitigate conflicts with agricultural producers.
+Providing livestock predation reimbursement and providing humane deterrents to avoid, minimize, and mitigate conflicts with agricultural producers.

 Preservation